 My Scene were a line of fashion dolls released by Mattel in 2002.
-The line originally consisted of 3 best friends that live in New York and they are named after different locations in New York City (except for Barbie).
-The three original dolls from the line were Barbie, Chelsea and Madison (also known as Westley in other countries) who have different ethnicities and personalities.
+The line originally consisted of 3 dolls named Barbie, Chelsea and Madison (also known as Westley in other countries) who were portrayed as being from New York.
 The dolls were made to appeal to the tween market and were made to compete with MGA Entertainment’s Bratz.

-The first collection was released in 2002, and each doll came with 2 outfits and also came with a stand.
+The first line was released in 2002, and each doll came with 2 outfits and also came with a stand.

 The line became very popular when they launched.
-More dolls were eventually added to the series, starting with in 2003 with Nolee, and three male characters, Bryant, River, and Hudson.
+More dolls were eventually added to the series, starting with Nolee, and three male characters, Bryant, River, and Hudson who were introduced in the “Spring Break” line.
 Delancey and Ellis premiered in the “Hanging Out” line, which debuted in late 2003.
 Mattel made a web series based on the line and also released a CD-ROM Game.

 The first direct-to-DVD film to be released apart from the dolls was “My Scene Goes Hollywood”.
 The film was released on DVD in 2005.
 The film also featured Lindsay Lohan as herself.
-It spawned a line of the same name, and Mattel even produced a Lindsay Lohan doll for the line.
+Mattel even produced a Lindsay Lohan doll to promote the film.

-More controversy came with the brand when Mattel released the Growing Up Glam line.
+Another controversial line Mattel released was the Growing Up Glam line.
 The doll’s gimmick is that the doll had a key in the back of the doll that not only made the doll taller, but made the doll grow breasts.
 Parents found the line to be too inappropriate for children.
 Even some people compared them to the infamous Growing Up Skipper.

 Mattel later rebooted the web series, but with a new animation style and character designs.
 Most fans were negative towards the new webisodes.
 Mattel also introduced a new character called Nia.
-Sales of the line decrease even more, which resulted in Mattel releasing the final lines in the US before discontinuing them in 2008.
+Sales were drastically decreasing, which resulted in Mattel releasing the final My Scene dolls in the U.S. before discontinuing them in 2008.
 Though they still produced them in other countries.
-Mattel released more lines in other countries, but sales were still low.
+Mattel released more dolls in other countries, but sales were still low.
 Until Mattel discontinued them altogether in 2011, though the website didn’t close down until 2014.